PaulFrankling/proper_clobber/TESTING.md

 ![Python Validation](readme/testing/validation/python-validation.png)

-* A Gitpod built in linter called pylint was also used to fix bugs within the python code and provided many suggestions on how to improve the code.
+* A Gitpod built-in linter called pylint was also used to fix bugs within the python code and provided many suggestions on how to improve the code.
 For instance it advised to place a docstring at the top of all the python files.

 ![Pylint Example](readme/testing/validation/pylint-example.png)